 What is SEO And SEM In Digital Marketing?

-While there is some overlap between the two, they’re not quite the same.
-So let’s take a closer look at both.
+While there is this overlap between the two, they’re not quite the same.
+Let’s take a closer look at both.

 The aim of SEO is to attract relevant visitors to your website that are interested in your products or services.
 However, optimizing to receive targeted organic traffic is only one part of the equation.
 The other part is getting this traffic in higher quantity by targeted multiple, relevant keywords.